HITsz-TMG/VideoVista/README.md

 ## 🔥 News

+**`2025.12.11`** 🚀 We have open-sourced the video long chain-of-thought reasoning data for cold-start reinforcement learning, available at [Video-CoTs](https://huggingface.co/datasets/HIT-TMG/VideoVista-CoTs)

 **`2025.11.17`** 🚀 We have partnered with Huawei Cloud to launch the first VideoVista Video Understanding and Reasoning Competition.
 Everyone is welcome to sign up!
 For more details, see [VideoVista-Competition](https://github.com/HITsz-TMG/VideoVista/tree/main/VideoVista-Competition)

 **`2025.04.23`** 🚀 We release VideoVista-CulturalLingo, the first video evaluation benchmark designed to bridge cultural, linguistic, and domain divide in video comprehension.
 You can download this benchmark from [HuggingFace](https://huggingface.co/datasets/Uni-MoE/VideoVista-CulturalLingo).